ANNAN AND THE FOREST

 Sloane grew quickly and one day he moved away.

 Annan and Selma still ran through the woods and played in amongst the trees.
-Although they climbed less, they still ran their hands over the trunks.
+Although they climbed less, they still ran their hands over the trunks, needles and leaves.
 They loved the woods, as the woods loved them.

 A few winters passed by and Annan’s son Sloane returned.
 He brought with him a wife called Lark.
 Sloane and Lark needed a home, so once again Annan went to the trees and said: “I have lived and played here for many, many years.
 Now my son has returned with his wife and they need a home.”